A Finite Mixture Failure-rate based Heterogeneous Step-stress Accelerated Life Testing (h-SSALT) Model: Data Analysis

-The model parameters are estimated using the method of maximum likelihood.
-Since the model involves a mixture at the second stress level, the EM algorithm as described in Section 3.2 is used to estimate the parameters $\alpha$, $\lambda_1$, $\lambda_{21}$, $\lambda_{22}$, and the mixing proportion $\pi$.
+The model parameters $\alpha$, $\lambda_1$, $\lambda_{21}$, $\lambda_{22}$, and the mixing proportion $\pi$ are estimated using the EM algorithm as described in Section \ref{subsec:EM}.
 To examine the convergence of the EM algorithm, the estimation is carried out using different initial values for the parameters.
 In all cases, the algorithm converges to the same solution up to four decimal places, indicating stable convergence.
-The resulting estimates for both simulated (complete) and type-II censored data are reported in Table \ref{tab:combined}.
+The resulting estimates for both simulated (complete) and Type-II censored data are reported in Table \ref{tab:combined}.
 In the complete data case, the estimated parameters are very close to the corresponding true values used in the data generation, demonstrating the accuracy of the estimation procedure.
-For the Type-II censored sample, some deviation from the true values is observed, which is expected due to the partial loss of information under censoring.
-In particular, the mixture-parameter $\lambda_{21}$ exhibit comparatively larger variability under censoring, whereas the estimates of $\alpha$, $\lambda_1$, $\lambda_{22}$ and $\pi$ remain stable.
+For the Type-II censored sample, some deviation from the true values is observed, which is expected due to the partial loss of information under the censoring.
+In particular, the mixture parameter $\lambda_{21}$ exhibits comparatively larger variability under censoring, whereas the estimates of $\alpha$, $\lambda_1$, $\lambda_{22}$ and $\pi$ remain stable.

 The confidence intervals, obtained using a parametric bootstrap procedure, are also provided in \ref{tab:combined}.
 The interval for $\lambda_{21}$ is relatively wide in both cases, indicating higher variability, while the remaining parameters show stable and consistent intervals Overall, the estimation procedure performs well for both complete and censored data.
+The bootstrap intervals are generally narrower than the transformation-based intervals for the scale parameters $\lambda_{21}$ and $\lambda_{22}$, while both methods yield comparable intervals for $\alpha$ and $\pi$, suggesting that the parametric bootstrap may offer efficiency gains for the more variable mixture scale parameters.